A dark blue poster with the yellow lettering “Theatertreffen” in front of the Haus der Berliner Festspiele

 About Theatertreffen

-Every year, a jury of critics independently selects 10 remarkable productions from up to 600 productions from the German-language region to be presented in Berlin in May.
+Every year, a jury of critics independently selects the 10 most remarkable productions from up to 600 productions from the German-language region to be presented in Berlin in May.
 The further festival programme features discussions on aesthetic, social and culture-political issues with and in front of the audience.

 The scholarship programme of the International Forum gatheres artists from theatre-related disciplines and all continents to think together about theatre and make connections.
 The festival will be critically accompanied and reflected by the aspiring arts journalists of the Theatertreffen-BlogOpen Campus turns Theatertreffen into a place of networking and encounters for Berlin school and international university students.
 And since 2021, the Forum Ökologische Nachhaltigkeit im Theater (Forum Ecological Sustainability in the Theatre) brings representatives of the invited theatres together for an exchange of ideas on sustainable culture production.
 In addition, several prizes are traditionally awarded during the festival: the Theatre-Award-Berlin, the Alfred-Kerr-Acting-Award and the 3sat-Award.